ropensci/roweb3/content/blog/2022-03-18-ropensci-news-digest-march-2022/index.md

 ## rOpenSci HQ

-### r-universe gets advanced search!
+### R-universe gets advanced search!

-The landing page for rOpenSci's [r-universe](https://r-universe.dev) platform has gotten a makeover to facilitate easy searching through thousands of available R packages and articles.
+The landing page for rOpenSci's [R-universe](https://r-universe.dev) platform has gotten a makeover to facilitate easy searching through thousands of available R packages and articles.
 Discover new content by searching for keywords in package descriptions, authors, topics, vignettes, etc.

 {{< tweet user="opencpu" id="1502788402286108675" >}}